matplotlib/matplotlib/doc/users/index.rst

 should just work.

 For years, I used to use MATLAB exclusively for data analysis and visualization.
-Matlab excels at making nice looking plots easy.
-When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed and EEG analysis application in Matlab.
-As the application grew in complexity, interacting with databases, http servers, manipulating complex data structures, I began to strain against the limitations of Matlab as a programming language, and decided to start over in Python.
-Python more than makes up for all of matlab's deficiencies as a programming language, but I was having difficulty finding a 2D plotting package (for 3D `VTK <http://www.vtk.org/>`_) more than exceeds all of my needs).
+MATLAB excels at making nice looking plots easy.
+When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed and EEG analysis application in MATLAB.
+As the application grew in complexity, interacting with databases, http servers, manipulating complex data structures, I began to strain against the limitations of MATLAB as a programming language, and decided to start over in Python.
+Python more than makes up for all of MATLAB's deficiencies as a programming language, but I was having difficulty finding a 2D plotting package (for 3D `VTK <http://www.vtk.org/>`_) more than exceeds all of my needs).